 How to Measure Company Culture: Metrics, Tools, and Tips to Quantify Your Initiatives

-Building and maintaining positive company culture is one of the most vital aspects for employers nowadays, with up to 46% of job seekers prioritizing this aspect while applying for a workplace.
+Building and maintaining a positive company culture is one of the most vital aspects for employers nowadays, with up to 46% of job seekers prioritizing it while applying for a new position.

 Since company culture can give your business major competitive advantages, it’s important to know how to measure company culture as well as the core values that it can add to your workplace, and that’s where this guide comes in handy!

 Keep on reading if you want to find out more about company culture in addition to all the tools and methods to assess and quantify it.

 How measuring company culture can benefit your business

 Before we dive into the details of tracking and analyzing your workplace culture, you should first understand the importance of company culture and how it can massively impact your business: